Big Sky Film Grant

 BSFG-eligible productions include: Feature Films | Short Films | Documentaries | Television | Limited Series

-Certain categories of productions are excluded from the program, including, but not limited to, broadcast news or current affairs programs, interview or talk shows, instructional videos, sport shows or events, political campaigns, adult content, and daytime soap operas.
+Certain categories of productions are excluded from the program, including, but not limited to, broadcast news or current affairs programs, interview or talk shows, instructional videos, sport shows or events, religious or political campaigns, adult content, and daytime soap operas.

 Feature Film & TV

 Awarded to a feature-length film, TV series, or limited series that film 50% or more of the principal photography in Montana and has a Montana spend of at least $350,000.
 Possible award amount is not capped, but subject to annual program funding.

 Awarded to a feature-length project that is produced by a Montana resident filmmaker that has a validated credit as a Producer, Director, or Director of Photography.
 Must film 50% or more of the principal photography in Montana.
 Possible award amount is $1,000 to $100,000 per project.